audacity363/realHTML4Natural_doc/source/html-parser.rst

 import
 ------

+**Currently only in the Version 1.0 available and not in the 2.0_beta.
+In the next parser version it will be available again.**

 Imports another template that is provided after the import statement with quotation marks.
 This path is relative to the template_path defined in the :ref:`webserver-config`.
 The new template is parsed with the variable scope of the root template.
 It is planed to provide a second parameter which makes it possible to call a second natural program for this template.